 When repainting an older home, you may find that you are painting over a lot of old paint.
 Old paint presents a series of different challenges ranging from adhesion to lead.
 Painting over old paint is a common problem in historic homes as well.
 Historic homes have so much character but can come with their own headaches, like layers and layers of paint.
 The same challenges of painting over old paint exist for interior and exterior paint.

 Preparing for painting is very important when it comes to painting over old paint.
-The preparations go beyond just taping and masking but also include cleaning, priming and patching to ensure the walls are ready for a new coat of paint.
+The preparations go beyond just taping and masking; they also include cleaning, priming, and patching to ensure the walls are ready for a new coat of paint.
 Popcorn ceilings may also need to be removed when painting if you are looking for a more updated look.
-Older homes can be full of surprises and you may discover hidden damage when preparing to paint.
+Older homes can be full of surprises, and you may discover hidden damage when you prepare to paint.
 Mildew, rot, and mold are some of the hidden damage you may discover when preparing to paint an older home.
-Depending on the construction of your home there may be different preparation processes needed.
+Depending on the construction of your home, different preparation processes may be needed.
 Plaster walls will need different prep than brick or sheetrock.
 Professionals are a great resource if you are unsure how to paint the type of walls you have.

-If you are painting your historic home there may be some extra elbow grease needed to really tap into your home’s charm.
+If you are painting your historic home, you may need some extra elbow grease to really tap into your home’s charm.
 Color choices may also take extra work with a historic home.
 Researching your homes.
-Time period and style can help with color selection that leads itself to your home’s architecture.
-Historic home color pallets are often displayed on Pinterest or Houzz, and these sites are a great resource for color inspiration.
+Time period and style can help with color selection that leads to your home’s architecture.
+Historic home color palettes are often displayed on Pinterest or Houzz, and these sites are a great resource for color inspiration.
 Paint brands may have historic paint lines as well that can help you choose the perfect colors for your interior and exterior.
 While you can choose to paint your home whatever color you want, matching the architectural style of your home will make it look more cohesive

 When painting an older home or one with multiple layers of paint, a professional may be the best choice.
 Interior and exterior paint have unique challenges, and often, the craftsmanship of a professional painter makes all the difference.
 Painters have all the necessary tools, materials, and skills to get the job done right.
 Roe Paint is a trusted resource for painting all types of homes, including homes with multiple layers of paint.